jasonacox/tinytuya/server/README.md

 The TinyTuya API Server provides a central service to access all your Tuya devices on your network.
 It continually listens for Tuya UDP discovery packets and updates the database of active devices.
 It uses `devices.json` to poll the devices for status or change their state.

+**BETA**: This is under active development.
+Please reach out if you have suggestions or wish to contribute~

 API Functions - The server listens for GET requests on local port 8888:

 ```